thomasso93/uamAngularProject/readme.md

 #Project - Pizzeria

 ####IMPORTANT NOTE FOR TEACHERS:
+ *To start the project must do the following:
+ *git clone /repo/, cd server/ npm install

- * After gulp build:prod please use command gulp index2
+ *After gulp build:prod please use command gulp index2 *node server.js - that will start project on localhost:8080

 ####TODO: